-Unsurprisingly, the consequence for excess IRA contributions is a tax penalty.
-In this case, it’s a 6% excise tax on any excess contributions and any earnings from those contributions.
-More significantly, this tax has to be paid each year until you withdraw the excess contributions (and for Roth IRA contributions, the earnings on those contributions) from your account.
+Unsurprisingly, the consequence of excess IRA contributions is a tax penalty.
+In this case, it’s a 6% excise tax on any excess contributions and earnings from those contributions.
+More significantly, this tax has to be paid each year until you withdraw the excess contributions (and, for Roth IRA contributions, the earnings on those contributions) from your account.

 It’s possible to avoid paying that 6% tax even if you’ve already filed your taxes, but you have to take action by October 15 – the tax extension deadline.

 There are a few common causes of excess IRA contributions.
 These include: